 In 2020, the American Pet Products Association (APPA) estimates U.S. consumers spent $99 billion in pet products and services.
-That’s $3.3 billion more than in 2019 and nearly $10 billion of growth in just 2 years.
-So needless to say, Americans love their pets and it is a big market with many products and barriers to entry.
+That’s $3.3 billion more than in 2019 and nearly $10 billion of growth in just 2 years, and we will see it continue to rise.
+So needless to say, American pet owners have a strong brand loyalty towards their special companions and it is a big market with many products and barriers to entry.
 Every dollar counts when marketing your pet-related product or service business.
 Your company might not have the same advertising dollars that a large company like Chewy has at its disposal, but that’s okay!

 This article will review how to generate a highly effective Google Ads campaign, whether your budget is big or small, to get the same return-on-investment.